OpenEvalProject/evals/manuscripts/elife-55308/v2/manuscript.md

 We observe that the most common motif to emerge from our work (with the exception of constitutive expression) is the simple repression motif.
 Another relevant regulatory statistic is shown in Figure 6(C) where we see the distribution of binding site positions.
 Our own experience in the use of different quantitative modeling approaches to transcriptional regulation reveal that, for now, we remain largely ignorant of how to account for transcription-factor-binding site positions, and datasets like the one presented here will begin to provide data that can help us uncover how this parameter dictates gene expression.
 Indeed, with binding site positions and energy matrices in hand, we can systematically move these binding sites and explore the implications for the level of gene expression, providing a systematic tool to understand the role of binding-site position.

-## Uncovering the action of global regulators
+#### Uncovering the action of global regulators

 One of the revealing case studies that demonstrates the broad reach of our approach for discovering regulatory architectures is offered by the insights we have gained into two widely acting regulators, GlpR (Figure 7; Schweizer et al., 1985) and FNR (Figure 8; Körner et al., 2003; Kargeti and Venkatesh, 2017).
 In both cases, we have expanded the array of promoters that they are now known to regulate.
 Further, these two case studies illustrate that even for widely acting transcription factors, there is a large gap in regulatory knowledge and the approach advanced here has the power to discover new regulatory motifs.
 The newly discovered binding sites in Figure 7(A), with additional evidence for GlpR binding in Figure 7(B) and (C), more than double the number of operons known to be regulated by GlpR as reported in RegulonDB (Santos-Zavaleta et al., 2019).
 We found five newly regulated operons in our data set, even though we were not specifically targeting GlpR regulation.
 Although the number of example promoters across the genome that we considered is too small to make good estimates, finding five regulated operons out of approximately 100 examined operons supports the claim that GlpR widely regulates and many more of its sites would be found in a full search of the genome.
 The regulatory roles revealed in Figure 7(A) also reinforce the evidence that GlpR is a repressor.

 ![Figure 7.](https://cdn.elifesciences.org/articles/55308/elife-55308-fig7-v2.jpg)

 **Figure 7.:** (A) Information footprints for the promoters which we found to be regulated by GlpR, all of which were previously unknown.
 Activator-binding regions are highlighted in green, repressor-binding regions in red, and RNAP-binding regions in blue.
 (B) GlpR was demonstrated to bind to rhlE by mass spectrometry.
 (C) Sequence logos for GlpR-binding sites.
 Binding sites in the promotes of tff, tig, maoP, rhlE, and rapA have similar DNA binding preferences as seen in the sequence logos and each transcription-factor-binding site binds strongly only in the presence of glucose (As shown in (A)).
 These similarities suggest that the same transcription factor binds to each site.
 To test this hypothesis, we knocked out GlpR and ran the Reg-Seq experiments for tff, tig, and maoP.
 In (A), we see that knocking out GlpR removes the binding signature of the transcription factor.
-Numeric values for the binding locations can be found in Figure 7—source data 1.Figure 7—source data 1.Figure 7.
+Numeric values for the binding locations can be found in Figure 7—source data 1.

 ![Figure 8.](https://cdn.elifesciences.org/articles/55308/elife-55308-fig8-v2.jpg)

 **Figure 8.:** FNR is known to be upregulated in anaerobic growth, and here we found it to regulate a suite of six genes.
 In aerobic growth conditions, the putative FNR sites are weakened.
 (A) Information footprints for the six regulated promoters.
 Activator binding regions are highlighted in green, repressor-binding regions in red, and RNAP binding regions in blue.
 (B) Sequence logos for the FNR-binding sites displayed in (A).
 The DNA binding preference of the six sites are shown to be similar from their sequence logos.
-Numeric values for the binding locations can be found in Figure 8—source data 1.Figure 8—source data 1.Figure 8.
+Numeric values for the binding locations can be found in Figure 8—source data 1.

 For the GlpR-regulated operons newly discovered here, we found that this repressor binds strongly in the presence of glucose while all other growth conditions result in greatly diminished, but not entirely abolished, binding (Figure 7(A)).
 As there is no previously known direct molecular interaction between GlpR and glucose and the repression is reduced but not eliminated, the derepression in the absence of glucose is likely an indirect effect.
 As a potential mechanism of the indirect effect, gpsA is known to be activated by CRP (Seoh and Tai, 1999), and GpsA is involved in the synthesis of glycerol-3-phosphate (G3P), a known binding partner of GlpR which disables its repressive activity (Larson et al., 1987).
 Thus, in the presence of glucose, GpsA and consequently G3P will be found at low concentrations, ultimately allowing GlpR to fulfill its role as a repressor.